huggingface/blog/benczechmark.md

 - Chat templates: Not used

 The results can be explored in our [**Space**](https://huggingface.co/spaces/CZLC/BenCzechMark).
-While Llama-450B emerged as the clear overall winner, it didn’t dominated every category.
+While Llama-450B emerged as the clear overall winner, it didn’t dominate every category.
 Interestingly, some models have excelled in specific areas — for instance:

 - *Qwen-72B* shone in Math and Information Retrieval but lagged behind similarly-sized models in other categories.
 - *Aya-21-35B* model excels in Sentiment and Language Modeling, but similarly lags behind in different categories.